Over $180 Million

 Our firm’s founder, John S. Berry Sr., became involved in veterans’ law when he began representing fellow Vietnam veterans who suffered from PTSD.

 His son, John S. Berry Jr., is a former Army Ranger who served in Iraq and Bosnia.
 Additional attorneys in our firm are veterans, as well.

 Founded in 1965, Berry Law Firm is committed to putting our experience behind your VA disability benefits appeal.
 Over the years, our attorneys have helped thousands of veterans obtain the appropriate level of VA benefits.

 The VA disability compensation system is supposed to be veteran-friendly.
 But, the reality is that the rules and regulations governing the claims process can be confusing and frustrating for everyone involved.

 Just as most people would not want to go through legal processes without competent representation, veterans deserve skilled and experienced representation as well.

 At Berry Law Firm, we have decades of experience representing veterans fighting for their VA disability benefits on appeal.
-We have focused a major portion of our practice to helping veterans with PTSD-related claims, and we have experience with virtually any other veterans disability as well.
+We have focused a major portion of our practice on helping veterans with PTSD-related claims, and we have experience with virtually any other veteran’s disability as well.